 December was the month when I came up with the idea of startamomblog.com.
 I remember clearly how this happened.
 My husband woke up at 5:00 am to get ready for work.
 As he was brushing his teeth, I was sitting on the corner of the bathtub and I told him, hey, I’m going to teach other moms how to do this blogging thing.

 I fell in love with blogging.
 It was my outlet to reach the world again as I spent the days with my toddler.
 This new hobby filled me with confidence and gave me an opportunity to learn new skills again.
+I knew that it was possible to make money at home.

 I wanted to share that with other moms.
 Not just so that they can make money from home.
 It’s so much more than just that.
 It’s the confidence, the connections, the creativity that comes from tackling a new skill and mastering it.